Instituto Español Severo Ochoa

 Instituto Español Severo Ochoa (Institut espagnol Severo Ochoa) is a Spanish international secondary school in upper-central Tangier, Morocco.
 Owned and operated by the Spanish Ministry of Education, it serves the obligatory secondary education (middle school) and bachillerato (senior high school/sixth form) levels of education in the upper level.

 The school opened in 1949 after being created by the Decree of 1 February 1946.
 It was expanded and renovated in 1971.
+In the "Severo Ochoa" a multitude of activities are carried out that complement the educational tasks: two magazines are published – Kasbah and Babel – there is a theatre group and a choir, it has teams in many sports modalities, it organises literary competitions, film cycles, etc.

+In the 2009-2010 academic year, it had more than 460 students in Compulsory Secondary Education and Baccalaureate, who were attended by 38 teachers.
+Most of the students are of Moroccan nationality, followed by those with Spanish nationality and then of other nationalities to complete 15 different nationalities.